GuidoFe/visualizer/README.md

  To start the visualizer, execute this script.
 To stop it, execute this script again.

+ *NOTE:* You will probably need a compositor for your desktop (like Compton) to be able to use transparent colors with urxvt.

 # Dependencies (and credits):
 - [xdotool](https://github.com/jordansissel/xdotool)
 - [cava](https://github.com/karlstav/cava)